 The news keeps getting darker.
 The world seems to keep getting bleaker.
 But Solomon wrote, “the sun also ariseth.”
 The Sun Also Rises transmits the true, the bright and the beautiful, glints of light in a world going black.
 Each week, host Jeremiah Jacques brings you stories of refreshing accomplishment, intriguing science and inspiring lives—glimmers of hope that hint at a better world to come.

-Hosted by Dwight Falk and Grant Turgeon, Trumpet Radio Live seeks to answer life’s most important questions by delving into Philadelphia Church of God literature.
+Trumpet Radio Live seeks to provide God’s view of the current headlines in an informative, stimulating, conversational and occasionally humorous way.
 Tune in each day at 10 a.m.
 CST to listen in live.
 Don’t miss out on making Trumpet Radio Live a part of your daily discussion.

 Just the Best Literature is designed to inspire you to not only read printed books, but to read only the very best books.
 Besides books, host Dennis Leap will lead discussions on other current literature such as essays and important articles.
 Just the Best Literature is the biggest international book club you could ever belong to—for just the price of a few books, which you get to keep.
 Tuning in will help you develop the skills necessary to gain more value from what you are currently reading.
 Dennis Leap will give you tips on how to read more effectively, how to analyze what you read, how to think more deeply about what you read, and how to discuss books in scintillating discussions with your friends and family.
 Come join the conversation.